 #3 Set Goals and Create Targets

-Our advice - do it S.M.A.R.T.
-This abbreviation represents how your targeting strategy should look like: Specific, Measurable, Achievable, Relevant and Time-based.
+Our advice – do it S.M.A.R.T.
+This abbreviation represents how your targeting strategy should look: Specific, Measurable, Achievable, Relevant, and Time-based.

 Create targets for both your teams but also for individual reps.
-These will put your business into an order, as well as uncovering what works and what needs to be modified.
+These will put your business into order, as well as uncover what works and what needs to be modified.
 It will also motivate your sales agents to be more productive and motivated.

 So, how do you create Specific, Achievable, yet Time-based and Measurable goals?
 The target should be as tangible and well-organized as possible.
 You need to have a precise target number in mind, but don’t create too much pressure on your sales agents.
 Otherwise, they will end up confused and frustrated.